How to Know If Your Accountant Is Good

 Your accountant should also return your phone calls and follow up with your questions in a timely manner.
 If you find yourself repeatedly asking the same questions without resolution, you should consider whether your accountant is qualified or has your best interests at heart.

-Recently I read an article about a famous television star who is facing bankruptcy because her accountant mismanaged her finances.
-The mistake that this and other clients make is assigning total control to the accountant and not reviewing reports and statements.
+A common mistake that small business owners make is assigning total control to the accountant and not reviewing reports and statements.
 If your accountant pressures you into making them a signer on your bank or other accounts, or offers to sign tax returns or other binding contracts on your behalf, you should be wary of trusting them.
 Another warning sign to look for is if your accountant asks you to sign a blank form or check or doesn’t ask you to review the documents you are signing.

 The accountant/client relationship should be built on a high level of trust.
 If you have the feeling that something isn’t right, follow your instincts and ask lots of questions.
 Make sure that you review and understand any payments or reports that are prepared and submitted by your accountant.
 A trustworthy accountant has your best interests at heart and does everything possible to make sure you feel confident in their abilities and the security of your personal and financial data.